JayJayDee/Confession/README.md

 # Confession
-propose app for make a girlfriend.
+propose android app to make a girlfriend.

+## Environments ##
+Android studio.
+that's all :-)